-3. If practicable, the Administrator shall, not later than 9 a.m. on the first working day before the date of any hearing at member of the public upon request; and available on its website on the Internet, if any.
+- 3. If practicable, the Administrator shall, not later than 9 a.m. on the first working day before the date of any hearing at which the agency considers the emergency regulation, make the version of the proposed emergency regulation that will be considered at the hearing available to the public by: - (a) Providing a copy of the proposed emergency regulation to a member of the public upon request; and available on its website on the Internet, if any.